Chino Roces: Media career

 He started his publishing career at his father's newspaper chain TVT (Tribune - La Vanguardia - Taliba) before World War II.
 Don Chino later headed the Roces family media empire composed of newspapers The Manila Times, Daily Mirror, Sunday Times, Taliba, Women's Magazine Variety, and the Associated Broadcasting Corporation, which first consisted of radio stations DZMT-AM, DZTM-AM, and DZWS-AM and the television station DZTM-TV.
 He also organized media groups, the Philippine News Agency (PNA), and Philippine Press Institute.

 Roces was arrested and jailed when Martial Law was imposed in 1972, together with Benigno "Ninoy" Aquino Jr., José W. "Ka Pepe" Diokno, who is the father of human rights, and Lorenzo M. "Ka Tanny" Tañada Sr. and other journalists.
 As soon as he was released, he took to the streets to openly protest the Marcos government.
-After the assassination of Benigno "Ninoy" Aquino Jr. in 1983, he further intensified his protest and during a vigil on Mendiola Bridge, Roces was drenched by water cannons.
+After the assassination of Benigno "Ninoy" Aquino Jr. in 1983, he further intensified his protests and during a vigil on Mendiola Bridge, Roces was drenched by water cannons.
+At the 9th Catholic Mass Media Awards ceremony in April 1985, Roces was presented with the Press Freedom plaque by Cardinal Jaime Sin, upon which the audience was noted to have given a standing ovation to Roces.

+In May 1985, Roces was elected to the national council of the newly established Bagong Alyansang Makabayan (Bayan).
+On September 28, 1985, in the aftermath of the Escalante massacre that involved several victims who were members of Bayan, Roces began a Fund Drive for Escalante.
 On October 15, 1985, Roces founded the Cory Aquino for President Movement (CAPM) at the National Press Club.
 He gathered over one million signatures from all over the nation to draft Corazon Aquino to run against Marcos.

 After the EDSA revolution in 1986, he returned to publishing, first joining forces with Geny Lopez at the Manila Chronicle, and then later once more the publisher of the family owned The Manila Times.

 On July 22, 1988, President Aquino conferred on him the Philippine Legion of Honor Award (degree of chief Commander), the highest honor the country can bestow on a civilian.